Quick Facts: Hornpipes Transition Network

 Visualizing the Hornpipe Transition Network

-Showing the spiderweb of unique transitions branching out from The Boys of Bluehill (ID 651) to other key standards.
+Showing the spiderweb of unique transitions branching out from the central standard to key spoke tunes.

 How versatile hornpipes facilitate smooth modal modulations across session sets.